Figure Eight Pools near Sydney

 • Weird & Wonderful

 To the untrained eye, these caves are pretty spectacular, but to a geology nerd, they’re downright mind-blowing.
 Stalactites, stalagmites, flowstones, cave coral, helictites, stone shawls and subterranean lakes – it’s geological bingo down here, including some incredibly rare rock formations that are seldom seen by the general public.
-It's just over a three hour drive from Sydney, so it is doable as a day trip but you can also camp in the area or rent a cosy cabin to make a weekend of it, and as of 2024, there are updated facilities including additional powered sites, better parking access, a visitors centre, and a kiosk.
+Don’t miss the accessible walking track to Victoria Arch, one of Wombeyan’s most epic cave chambers.
+It's just over a three-hour drive from Sydney, so it is doable as a day trip but you can also camp in the area or rent a cosy cabin to make a weekend of it.
+There are powered sites, parking access, a visitors' centre and a kiosk.

-Time Out tip: The four main caves can be explored via guided tours, or with a choose-your-own-adventure approach – with the new viewing platform (near Fig Tree Cave) making the amazing sites now accessible for people with limited mobility, too.
+Time Out tip: The four main caves can be explored via guided tours, or with a choose-your-own-adventure approach – with the new viewing platform near Fig Tree Cave making the amazing sites now accessible for people with limited mobility.

 Recommended